 Titusville isn’t the most exciting but you will find Merritt Island Wildlife Refuge jsut outside of Titusville making it the most convenient.
 If you’re just in the area for the scenic drive and the space center, it’ll work.

 It’s east to go to the refuge as a day trip from Orlando as part of a bigger Disney/Universal trip.
-If you wnat the most options for everything, then this will be the best place for you to stay.
+If you want the most options for everything, then this will be the best place for you to stay.
 You’ll have the most restaurants, hotels, and activities to choose from.
-There are tons of awesome Airbnb’s here, too.

 Tips for visiting Merritt Island National Wildlife Refuge: